Use SAMD XOSC / PLL / GCLK to allow lower reference frequencies

 Additional information on what the clock chip can actually achieve is available at

-#6 Updated by mschramm about 1 year ago
+#6 Updated by mschramm over 1 year ago

 - Status changed from In Progress to Resolved